 - Communicate faculty feedback in a timely manner while respecting learner accreditation standards

 - Ensure seamless communication across the DE network of learning sites

 - Facilitate collaboration across the region to produce a broader research and curriculum innovation model in DE

 - Build research capacity through outreach, CPD workshops

 - Partner with existing Schulich Medicine processes to develop regional research opportunities in translational, population, clinical, education and leadership research

 - Produce novel and collaborative models of learning with other health professionals

-- Lead in the development of a socially accountable education mandate in the DME region that could lead to improvements in our regional challenges in determinants of health
+- Lead in the development of a socially accountable education mandate in the DE region that could lead to improvements in our regional challenges in determinants of health

-- Develop a process with transparency to communicate funding allocation and results for DME
+- Develop a process with transparency to communicate funding allocation and results for DE

-- Create models of academic leadership and staff support to drive efficiency and eliminate duplication in DME
+- Create models of academic leadership and staff support to drive efficiency and eliminate duplication in DE

 - Communicate these awards annually through central resources and with local site visits to acknowledge in local and regional communication tools